We are Insight

 Diane Verhagen is often out and about, pounding the pavement to do what she does best, in style.
 With years of success in consumer-to-business sales, she feared she didn’t know what she was getting into when she joined Insight in 2015 (especially when, during her first interview, someone on our team had just returned from the dentist with a mouth full of Novocain and she wondered if she had stepped into a Seinfeld episode).
 We’re glad she never looked back!

 Bryan Aschenbrenner gives us something to laugh about almost every day.
 (Let’s just say he just sees the silly side of life!)
-The 2014 UW-Oshkosh graduate joined us in the spring of 2017, eager to put his creative skills to work as our full-time graphic designer, responsible for layout of Insight (all but the cover and cover story, done by A2Z Design), all of Insight on Manufacturing as well as uploading content on our website, designing ads, taking photos and more.
+The 2014 UW-Oshkosh graduate joined us in the spring of 2017, eager to put his creative skills to work as our full-time graphic designer, responsible for layout of Insight (all but the cover and cover story, done by A2Z Design), all of Insight on Manufacturing and Insight on Technology, as well as uploading content on our website, designing ads, taking photos and more.
 With a Brian and a Bryan on our team, how do we tell them apart when calling out their names?
 We’re still working on that, but this one sometimes jokes that he’s “The new, improved Bryan!”

 Andrew Schaick has been known to pull off a prank or two in the Insight office.
 He first joined Insight as a member of its editorial team before moving on to a new opportunity.
 But Andrew couldn’t shake Insight from his system and is now back in a new role focused on events and marketing.
 With a background in journalism and corporate operations/training, he brings a wealth of knowledge and ideas to the team.
 When he’s not working with events or marketing, Andrew likes to spend time with his family, friends and his dog, Neela.